microsoft/O-CNN/README.md

 <!-- ## Introduction <a name="introduction"></a> -->

-This repository contains the implementation of *O-CNN*  and  *Aadptive O-CNN* introduced in our SIGGRAPH 2017 paper and SIGGRAPH Asia 2018 paper.
+This repository contains the implementation of *O-CNN*  and  *Adaptive O-CNN* introduced in our SIGGRAPH 2017 paper and SIGGRAPH Asia 2018 paper.
 The code is released under the **MIT license**.